hitachi-vantara/vspone-block-ansible/README.md

 ## Troubleshooting
-- locate the log bundle script path inside the /script path of the ansible collection directory i.e. $HOME//.ansible/collections/ansible_collections/hitachi/storage
+- Run your ansible playbook and look at the hv_storage_modules.log file in the directory /var/log/hitachi/ansible/ for self troubleshooting.

-- Run your ansible playbook and look at the hitachi-ansible.log file in the ll  directory for self troubleshooting.
+- For further troubleshooting from Hitachi,lLocate the log bundle script path inside the /script path of the ansible collection directory ($HOME//.ansible/collections/ansible_collections/hitachi/storage)
-- For further troubleshooting from Hitachi, run generate_log_bundle.sh,  it will generate a log bundle called Ansible_Log_Bundle_yyyymmdd_ hh_mm_ss.zip under /var/log/hitachi/ansible-storage/log_bundles
+      - then run generate_log_bundle.sh, it will generate a log bundle called Ansible_Log_Bundle_yyyymmdd_hh_mm_ss.zip under /var/log/hitachi/ansible-storage/log_bundles
       - Create an issue at https://github.com/hitachi-vantara/vspone-ansible-modules/issues and attach the generated log bundle to the issue.

 ## Author